gbrdead/slop/LLMs.md

 ## Copyright

-Training an LLM is feeding it as much data as possible, most of which is copyrighted under a [not-so-permissive](https://en.wikipedia.org/wiki/Free-software_license#Comparison) license.
+Training an LLM is feeding it as much data as possible, most of which is copyrighted under [not-so-permissive](https://en.wikipedia.org/wiki/Free-software_license#Comparison) licenses.
 The LLM owners claim that this is the same as a human reading/listening/watching the material.
 But we know it isn't.
 They know it isn't.
 Everybody knows it isn't.
 The training material stays in some form in the neural network even if nobody knows how to decode it (because of 2. above).

 But how do the LLM owners avoid the wrath of the copyright owners?
 Why aren't they swamped with lawsuits?
 I genuinely don't know.
 The only hypothesis I have is that those that have the greatest copyright potfolios and can hit really hard are the same who have invested in LLMs the most expecting them to become AGI.